Cumberland Valley Rail Trail: Historical development

-The Cumberland Valley Railroad (CV) began service in the Cumberland Valley on the current CVRT corridor in 1837.
+The Cumberland Valley Railroad (CVR) began service in the Cumberland Valley on the current CVRT corridor in 1837.
 In 1838 CV was the first railroad in the U.S. to offer overnight sleeping cars.
-Twenty years later, John Brown and his abolitionist compatriots traveled to Harpers Ferry on CV to stage their famous raid.
-After the Civil War began, CV played a strategically important role by transporting Union troops to the Shenandoah Valley.
-CV also served as a resupply route for Union troops.
-During the war Confederate forces destroyed various sections of CV roadbed.
+Twenty years later, John Brown and his abolitionist compatriots traveled to Harpers Ferry on CVR to stage their famous raid.
+After the Civil War began, CVR played a strategically important role by transporting Union troops to the Shenandoah Valley.
+CVR also served as a resupply route for Union troops.
+During the war Confederate forces destroyed various sections of CVR roadbed.